 A valid student ID/library card is required for use of the computers and to check out material.
-Our library website provides detailed information about library hours and offers resources for finding books and articles, and requesting and renewing items.
-Check us out.
+Our library website provides detailed information about library hours and offers resources for finding books and articles and requesting and renewing items.